MathiasRenner/bitleaf-blog/README.md

   ![](propose-file-change.png)

 **That's all!** At that point I have already been notified about your suggestions for review.
-Make sure that your email settings of your Github account trigger a notification email to you after my review on your changes.

 If I am happy with your edits, I'll merge it and your changes will immediately be public on the blog.
 If I am not super happy, I might  ask you for further improvements on your suggestion.